Post-Concussion Stomach Problems: Loss of Appetite, Food Sensitivity, Acid Reflux, and More

 We also discuss how gastrointestinal changes can affect how you metabolize your medications, and what getting treatment for the head injury and resulting symptoms involves.

 We specialize in treating lingering symptoms of a concussion and other head injuries.
 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
-To learn if we can help you, book a free consultation with our team.
+To learn if we can help you, book a consultation with our team.

 How Can a Concussion Cause Stomach Problems?